softchris/golang-book/01-basics/02-variables/README.md

     var firstName string
     ```

 - **Define a group** of variables.
-It's possible to define a grorup of variables.
+It's possible to define a group of variables.
 Using this way of declaring means you only type the `var` keyword once.
-The group is defined by the use of parenthesis `()`:
+The group is defined using parenthesis `()`:

    ```golang
    var (